Anomalous Criticality of Absorbing State Transition toward Jamming: Results

+Nevertheless, for 3D monodisperse conserved BRO model under $0.2 \sigma< \varepsilon < 0.7 \sigma$, we find that the dynamic transition does not exhibit standard critical phenomena (Fig.~\ref{fig2.cystral}(a)).
+Detailed structural analysis based on classical crystal order parameter (see SI) reveals that the dynamic transition is disrupted by crystallization (Fig.~\ref{fig2.cystral}(b)).
+For non-conserved BRO model, crystallization is also observed when $0.2 \sigma< \varepsilon < 0.5 \sigma$ (See Fig. S2).
+This forces us to focus on binary system, where crystallization is avoided.
+However, we find that the critical behaviors of binary systems still mismatch the Manna universality class.

-Nevertheless, for high density 3D monodispersed systems with $\varepsilon < 0.8 \sigma$, we find that the absorbing transition is disrupted by crystallization, thus does not exhibit standard critical phenomena (see Fig.~S1).
-Although binary systems can avoid crystallization, their critical behaviors do not match the Manna universality.
-In Fig.~\ref{fig2.exponent}(a, b, d, e), we show the finite-size scaling of $f_a(t)$, $P_s(t)$, $f_a^{\infty}(\tau)$ and $t^*(\tau)$ for 2D binary systems with $\varepsilon=0.8 \sigma$ at $\varphi_c=0.6324$.
-This finite-size scaling is different from the typical BRO model with a large step size ($\varepsilon=1.5 \sigma$) (see Fig.~S2).
-The obtained critical exponents $\beta$, $\nu_{\parallel}$, $\alpha$, $z$ as functions of $\varepsilon$ are shown in Fig.~\ref{fig2.exponent}(c, f), where for $\varepsilon > 1.0\sigma$ (Regime I), these critical exponents are consistent with the Manna universality.
-When $0.3 \sigma < \varepsilon < 1.0 \sigma$ (Regime II), we find non-monotonic behaviors in $\nu_{\perp}$, $\alpha$, and $z$ inconsistent with the Manna universality.
-Further decreasing $\varepsilon$ below $0.3\sigma$ (Regime III), the failure of standard finite size scaling and the uncertainty of the critical point are observed.
-It should be noted that the exponent $\beta$ does not change significantly in Regimes I and II.
-The measured $z$, $z'$, and $z^*$ are consistent, and $\nu_{\perp}=z/\nu_{\parallel}$ also changes with $\varepsilon$ (see Fig.~S3).
-In Fig.~S3-6, we also present the exponents measured in the 3D system under two different particle diameter ratios, as well as the monodisperse 4D system.
-We find that the general behavior of the critical exponent and finite size scaling remain unchanged.
-This indicates that the anomalous criticality of the BRO model is robust at high density, insensitive to the dimensionality and particle diameter ratio.
+In Fig.~\ref{fig3.exponent}(a-d), we show the finite-size scaling of $f_a(t)$, $P_s(t)$, $f_a^{\infty}(\tau)$ and $t^*(\tau)$ for 2D binary systems with $\varepsilon=0.8 \sigma$ at $\varphi_c=0.6496$.
+The obtained critical exponents $\beta$, $\nu_{\parallel}$, $\alpha$, $z^*$ and $\nu_{\perp}$ as functions of $\varepsilon$ are shown in Fig.~\ref{fig3.exponent}(e-h).
+For $\varepsilon > 1.0\sigma$ (Regime I, cyan), these critical exponents are consistent with the Manna universality class.
+When $0.3 \sigma < \varepsilon < 1.0 \sigma$ (Regime II, orange), we find non-monotonic behaviors of $\nu_{\perp}$, $\alpha$, and $z$, inconsistent with the Manna universality class.
+Further decreasing $\varepsilon$ below $0.3\sigma$ (Regime III, red), the failure of standard finite size scaling and the uncertainty of the critical point are observed (In Fig.~S3-S5).
+In Fig.~S6-10, we also present the exponents measured in three and four dimensional systems for both conserved and non-conserved BRO systems.
+We find that the general behavior of the critical exponents and finite size scaling remains qualitatively the same.
+This indicates that the anomalous criticality of the BRO model is robust at high density, insensitive to the dimensionality, particle ratio and CMC.